okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/templates/index.md

 | lastUpdated            | Timestamp when template was last updated                            | String (ISO-8601)                                              | TRUE     | N/A       | N/A       |
 | translations           | Array of [translations](#translation-attributes)                    | Array                                                          | N/A      | N/A       | N/A       |

-> NOTE: The final length of your SMS message cannot exceed 160 characters.
+> **Note:** The final length of your SMS message cannot exceed 160 characters.
 If the verification code portion of the message falls outside of the 160-character limit, your message will not be sent.

 #### Translation Attributes